N1uddey/CSGO_ShareKnife_plugin/README.md

 #### <i>New changes:</i>

-Disable knife drop when not using !drop.
+Disable drop_knife when not using !drop.